neilotoole/lg/README.md

 // an external API.
 If the business operation fails, a non-nil
 // error is returned.
 If the business operation succeeds,
 // a non-empty transaction receipt is returned.
-// BusinessOperationV1 closes dataSource via defer, but does ignores
+// BusinessOperationV1 closes dataSource via defer, but ignores
 // any error from Close.
 func BusinessOperationV1(log lg.Log) (receipt string, err error) {
   dataSource, err := OpenBizData()